Introduction

 Runners flying City of Luxembourg colours

-• 18 individual runners (3 women and 15 men), and five 4-person teams (10 women and 10 men) have signed up for the marathon;
+• 18 individual runners (3 women and 15 men), and five 4-person teams (10 women and 10 men) have signed up for the full marathon;

 • 106 runners (32 women and 74 men) have signed up for the half-marathon;